Augusto111/STtech_test/README.md

 ```
 ###   Note

-   The code relys on the python3, so please pay attention to the version of your python.
+1. The code relys on the python3, so please pay attention to the version of your python.
+2. This code can only run on Linux.